narawira/awesome-pocketbase/README.md

 | PocketBase UML | Generates UML diagrams based on PocketBase databases. | [Homepage](https://pocketbase-uml.github.io/) | MIT |
 | PocketBlocks | Integration between Openblocks and Pocketbase. | [GitHub](https://github.com/internoapp/pocketblocks) | AGPL-3.0 |
 | PostgreBase | Fork of PocketBase, but replacing the sqlite with CockroachDB and PostgreSQL. | [GitHub](https://github.com/zhenruyan/postgrebase) | MIT |

-## Contributing

-Contributions are welcome!
-If you have an awesome PocketBase resource, feel free to submit a pull request.
-Please ensure your contributions adhere to the following guidelines:

-1. Ensure the resource is useful and relevant to the PocketBase community.
-2. Provide a clear description of the resource.
-3. Follow the existing format and structure for adding resources.

-For any questions or discussions, please open an issue on the GitHub repository.

-## License

-This repository is licensed under the CC0 License.
-See the [LICENSE](LICENSE) file for more details.